Purchase order scam

-Last month brandsec was engaged to assist several brands to enforce against lookalike domain names that were used to impersonate them and their employees.
+Last month brandsec was engaged to assist several brands in enforcing against lookalike domain names that were used to impersonate them and their employees.
 The false domain names in question appeared legitimate, and the website was simply copied for authenticity.
 The common issue in all cases was that the bad actor sent purchase orders (P.O), via email, to the target customers and partners for services they were legitimately engaged for.

 We managed to liaise with the Registrars and Hosting providers involved and quickly got the offending domains suspended, but the number of attacks last month prompted us to write this blog.